toutpt/gaselenium/README.rst

 INTRODUCTION
 ============

-This script parse a sitemap and visit all url listed.
+This project contains a set of scripts for SEO guys.

 HOW TO INSTALL
 ==============